Shakira: Bzrp Music Sessions, Vol. 53: Pop culture

+Other artists

+A handful of Latin artists reacted to the song with positive and encouraging messages to Shakira.
+The artists include Alejandro Sanz, Danna Paola, Andres Cepeda, Aitana, Tokischa, Fonseca, Carla Morrison, Manolo Cardona.

 Shakira and Piqué

 In the days after the song's release, Gerard Piqué acknowledged it in various affronted ways.
 He turned up for a recording for his Kings League (a seven-a-side football league created by Piqué and participated in by former footballers and streamers) show in a Twingo, and pointed out on the show that he was wearing a Casio watch, also claiming to have sponsorship from the company.
 Casio later denied having any ties to or plans to sponsor Piqué or the Kings League.
-It was reported in Spanish tabloids that Chía, who is also targeted in the song, was stressed and scared to leave her house because of its popularity.
-It was reported that Clara hired professional help after the track, because people would stop her and sing it to her on the streets.
-According to journalists close to Gerard Piqué, Clara Chia was admitted to a hospital in Barcelona after suffering from anxiety attacks.
+It was reported in Spanish tabloids that Clara Chía, who is also targeted in the song, was stressed and scared to leave her house because of its popularity.
+It was reported that Chía hired professional help after the track, because people would stop her and sing it to her on the streets.
+According to journalists close to Gerard Piqué, Chía was admitted to a hospital in Barcelona after suffering from anxiety attacks.
 Piqué was booed at Esland Awards in Mexico with the crowd repeatedly chanting Shakira's name.

 In thanking fans for their support on Instagram in the days after the release of the song, Shakira wrote that the song "was a catharsis" for herself, and she was happy it had become an anthem for other women going through break-ups or being made to feel insignificant, also thanking fans for having her go straight to number one "at 45 years old and in Spanish".
 On 14 January, Shakira put up a model of a witch on her balcony, facing Piqué mother's home, and played the song at full volume on repeat.
 The next day, after Shakira had turned off the song, fans gathered in the street outside Shakira's home and started singing and dancing to the track.

-Catalan political strategist Xavier Dominguez wrote an op-ed listicle on "new social media" platform El Principal, saying that out of Shakira and Piqué, the latter would benefit much more from the song's release overall, saying that Shakira's larger profile is not raised by it but Piqué's is, and that football fans do not care enough about adultery to be affected; Dominguez felt that Piqué would be able to market the attention better than Shakira.
-Dominguez also suggested that the popularity of the song turned Piqué into an underdog that people may root for, while turning Shakira into a villain due to what he said was talking about the break-up so much it was almost laughable.